nemogoc/100-days-of-code/r2-log.md

 ### R2D51 - 4/27
 Did a bit over half of the array method section -- forEach, map, filter -- and their accompanying exercises.
 This is clearly Elie's strength, as he was much clearer here (gives me a little hope for Tim in the d3 section).
 The exercises really helped too.
 I know I have a hard time thinking to use these methods when solving problems, so doing the exercises helped remind me where they're useful.
 I'm sure that'll still be a challenge though.

+### R2D52 - 4/30
+Did the rest of the array method section.
+I was really unhappy with my reduce exercises, but I only did one small thing differently than the solution video.
+I still think there's a better way, but that really helped my confidence.
+The next 3 sections will be review.
+I think the next 2 are exact copies of sections from TWDBC, and the 3rd is a quick run through express and node, so they should go quick.
+I'm not going to skip them though, just in case there's something new, but I imagine I'll be running them at 2x.